New constraints on modelling the random magnetic field of the MW: Conversion of cosmic ray electron data

 \section{Conversion of cosmic ray electron data}

 The cosmic ray electron distribution provided by GALPROP was converted to a form suitable for HAMMURABI as follows.

 HAMMURABI requires the density in the form $N(\gamma)d\gamma = C(r) \gamma^{-p}$, where $\gamma=E/m_e$ is the electron Lorentz factor, and $r$ is the position in the Galaxy.
 Although the units are cm$^{-3}$, this quantity does not represent the actual density of CRe, but is a scaled representation of this.
 GALPROP provides the flux $I(E)$ at $(R,z)$ in cm$^{-2}$ sr$^{-1}$ s$^{-1}$ MeV$^{-1}$ (the GALPROP FITS file has actually $E^2 I(E)$ in MeV$^2$ cm$^{-2}$ sr$^{-1}$ s$^{-1}$ MeV$^{-1}$).
 Using $N(\gamma)d\gamma=N(E)dE$, a power-law $E^{-p}$, and a factor $4\pi/c$ to convert from flux to density, we arrive at $C(r) = (4\pi/c) m_e (E_o/m_e)^p I(R,z,E_0)$, where $E_0$ is a reference energy.
 We use $E_0=$ 10 GeV and $p=$ 3, as in HAMMURABI.
 This is a reasonable approximation above 10 GeV, which is the principal range contributing to the synchrotron emission studied in this paper.
 The input GALPROP file and HAMMURABI format for our model are available on request.
+Fig. \ref{fig:ncre_galprop} shows the spatial distribution of $n_\mathrm{CRe}$.
+We find a difference of factor 1.4 between the $n_\mathrm{CRe}$ data used by JF12 and our data.